Tekla Structures setup guidelines for administrators

 The range of the objects and elements that drawing settings affect may vary.

 , component settings, .ini file settings that are used in a specific market.
-There are 33 different environments in Tekla Structures.
+There are over 30 different environments in Tekla Structures.
 By choosing a specific environment when starting Tekla Structures you will get the settings for that market.
-When installing Tekla Structures , you can select the environments that you want to use.
-You can add missing environments later.
+You can install several environments, and add missing environments later.

 The blank projectTekla Structures environment that contains only generic content and is used as a basis for customized environments